kusuriya/kusuriya.github.io/_posts/2018-12-19-tooling-the-hyve.md

 ### NAT
 So for my local semi isolated labs that I still like having access to the internet with I love to hide them behind a NAT gateway and firewal.
 For this one here you really need just a couple things

-1. `/usr/local/share/libvirt/quemu/networks/default.xml` which is the template for the default natted network
+1. `ls /usr/local/share/examples/libvirt/networks/default.xml` which is the template for the default natted network
 2. pf enabled and installed

 Now the reason I go for PF here is it is the easiest for me to configure and get going. you could use natd or ipfw or anything else that will nat network traffic, FreeBSD has a lot of ways to skin that cat and is great for giving you options for high performance networks.